ghani35/ROS-Project-/README.md

 # Decription of the program

-* run by launching a launche file to run diffrent nodes and other lauche files.
+* run by launching a launche file < solution.launche > to run diffrent nodes and other lauche files.
   * the nodes :
     * robot_controller
     * User_Interface